-The Rentention Chart is an all-time chart.
+The Retention Chart is an all-time chart.
 It is showing data for your episode from July 5th onwards, regardless of the date range you have selected.
 This is because the listener trends become more apparent (and useful!) with a larger dataset.

-I clicked ‘play’ on my Web Player and listened for a couple of seconds.
+I clicked ‘Play’ on my Web Player and listened for a couple of seconds.
 Why don’t I see that reflected on my retention chart?

 We show data on the retention chart for listens that are at least 60 seconds in length.
-The reason for this is that someone who listens to a second of your episode and then subscribes somewhere else and listens may skew the overall trend for your episode listen.
+The reason for this is that someone who listens to a second of your episode and then subscribes somewhere else and listens may skew the overall trend for your episode listening activity.
 This chart is intended to be a representation of listeners who are genuinely tuning in.